yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![A screen showing simple Deploy Stage scaffolding.](images/stepbystep/media/image1004.png "1004 review!")

-5. Now your pipeline definition file contains a build stage and a deploy stage.
+5. Now your pipeline definition file contains a *build stage and a deploy stage*.
 For now, let's configure the deploy stage to deploy to the dev environment using deployment slots.
 Then we can repeat this configuration to support test and production in a similar manner. perform the same action.

-Set your cursor on a new line at the end of the YAML definition, and note that this will be the location where new tasks are added in the next step:
+    Set your cursor on a new line at the end of your YAML definition, and note this will be the location where new YAML is added in the next step:

     ![A screen showing preferred cursor location to add tasks using the YAML Editor Taks panel.](images/stepbystep/media/image1005.png "1005 review!")